What is Fluorosis?

 What is dental fluorosis?

 Dental fluorosis is a slight change in the look of the teeth, usually in the form of very faint white markings.
-It normally does not affect the function of the teeth or cause pain.
+This does not affect the health or function of the teeth, and it doesn’t cause pain.
+In most cases the effect is so faint that many people don’t know their teeth have fluorosis.
+It usually takes a dental professional — looking closely under special lights after drying the teeth— to see the fluorosis.

 What causes dental fluorosis?